 Relocation Lottery and Priority

-In order to minimize the impact of relocation on (1) those households with children in the West Somerville Neighborhood School and (2) those residents with documented medical need(s) (a) which make living anywhere other than Clarendon Hill Apartments particularly difficult (for example, accessing frequently needed medical care) or (b) which require a particular unit type available at Clarendon Hill Apartments (for example, first floor),those households will receive priority for an on-site relocation unit.
+In order to minimize the impact of relocation on (1) those households with children in Somerville schools and (2) those residents with documented medical need(s) (a) which make living anywhere other than Clarendon Hill Apartments particularly difficult (for example, accessing frequently needed medical care) or (b) which require a particular unit type available at Clarendon Hill Apartments (for example, first floor),those households will receive priority for an on-site relocation unit.
 Every household in Phases I and II will be categorized as a priority household or a non-priority household based upon this definition, and the order of unit assignment will be determined by a lottery, which will be conducted prior to relocation.
 Residents who receive the lowest lottery number will have the first choice of replacement units among those with equal priority in the same phase with the same bedroom size.

 Phase I priority households will be given the option to relocate to a Phase II apartment at Clarendon Hill, if available, or to relocate off-site; Phase II priority families will also be given this same option.
 Those Phase I priority households who choose to relocate off-site will be given first right of refusal of available Somerville units.
 After those priority households are relocated, the remaining households will be offered available units in accordance with their lottery number.
 If there are not sufficient vacant units in Phase II for priority households that choose to remain on-site, Phase II non-priority households may be required to relocate off-site to accommodate the Phase I priority households in order to vacate all Phase I units for demolition.
 Phase II nonpriority households remaining on-site once new Phase I is completed will either be relocated off-site or to a new Phase I unit, in accordance with the Re-Occupancy policy set forth below.
 All heads-of-household will be issued a letter that includes their lottery number, phase and priorities and informs the head-of-household that they may have a face-to-face meeting with the SHA and/or Relocation Advisory Agency (and an expedited appeal to the SHA’s grievance panel, at the option of the head-of-household).